barryngcpf1/mind-brain-map-drawed-by-python/README.md

 2.run the naotu.py with command line:
 streamlit run naotu.py

-For more streamlit application examples, please download wechat and pay attention to wechat official account:streamlit.
+For more streamlit application examples, please download wechat and pay attention to wechat official account：streamlit.